kartrr/auto_tests/README.md

-I'm learning Automation tools and there are some tests and results of it.
+I'm learning Automation tools and there are some examples of tests and results.

 Tech stack:
 - Python